 River rafting in Rishikesh is the most sought-after activity and you’ll find boards all over town which makes it that much harder to skip.
 What makes this a must-do in Rishikesh is the mighty Ganga.
-The waters of Ganga around Rishikesh have a forceful flow and is choppy with a number of rapids along the course of the trail which raise the difficulty and make it equally thrilling.
+The waters of the holy River Ganga around Rishikesh have a forceful flow and is choppy with a number of rapids along the course of the trail which raises the difficulty and makes it equally thrilling.

 Rafting Stretches In Rishikesh

 There are four stretches or courses of river rafting in Rishikesh.
-These are graded based on the rapids or obstacles in their path which make it easy, moderate, or difficult.
-You can choose between them depending on personal choice and endurance.
+Each rafting grade is determined based on the rapids or obstacles in their path which make it easy, moderate, or difficult.
+You can choose between any rafting session depending on personal choice and endurance.